 It’s normal for your pet to be a bit quiet or withdrawn immediately after the surgery, and potentially for a few days afterwards.
 After your visit to Vets Now, we will let your daytime vet know that your pet has seen us, so they will have a record of your visit.

-If you do have any concerns about your pet, you can contact your daytime vet during their normal hours, or if out of hours, contact Vets Now or Video Vets Now telehealth service is here to help.
+If you do have any concerns about your pet, you can contact your daytime vet during their normal hours, or if out of hours, contact Vets Now or our partnered telehealth service PawSquad is here to help.